LanguageDev/Yoakke/Documentation/Parser.md

 Similar to the previous case, but at least one element is mandatory: `(initializer (',' initializer)* ','?)`.
 The type of this is `(Initializer, IReadOnlyList<(Token<T>, Expression)>, Token<T>?)`.

 #### The solution
 Since these are very common patterns, the parser library provides a `Punctuated<TValue, TPunct>` type. `TValue` is the punctuated element type - like an `Expression` -, `TPunct` is the punctuation type - like a `Token<T>`.
-The above complex types are implicitly convertible to `Punctuated<TValue, TPunct>`, which provides simpler access to it's elements.
+The above complex types are implicitly convertible to `Punctuated<TValue, TPunct>`, which provides simpler access to its elements.

 Let's see an example usage:
 ```csharp